 (Source: Design Resources)

 A poor website experience may affect your ROI negatively.
-And there indeed there are so many things to consider: mobile optimization, sleek design, engaging texts…
+And there are so many things to consider indeed: mobile optimization, sleek design, engaging texts…

 Jeez, even the color pallet of your website counts…